ThomasHelfer/multimodal-supernovae/README.md

 ![Unittest](https://github.com/ThomasHelfer/multimodal-supernovae/actions/workflows/actions.yml/badge.svg)

 ## Overview
-This codebase is dedicated to exploring multimodal learning approaches by integrating data from supernovae light curves with images of their host galaxies.
+This codebase is dedicated to exploring different self-supervised pretraining methods.
+We integrate multimodal data from supernovae light curves with images of their host galaxies.
 Our goal is to leverage diverse data types to improve the prediction and understanding of astronomical phenomena.

+An overview over the the CLIP method and loss [link](https://lilianweng.github.io/posts/2021-05-31-contrastive/)

 ## Installation